Popliteal (Baker) cyst

 Clinical features

-- Pain, deformity, and limited range of movement of the elbow joint
+- Decreased range of motion (ROM) of the affected joint

 -